 Copy of Ingres Portrait

-Written by: Ethan Semmel
+Written by Ethan Semmelpaintings

 Always trying to learn as well as continually experimenting with supplies and techniques, I painted this copy of the French 19th century master – Ingres when I was much younger.